 — Édouard Glissant

 In The Trace, Serana Angelista reimagines archives as living landscapes.
-By merging their mother’s documentary photographs from the 1980s with their own contemporary images, Angelista explores their personal relationship to their ancestral land, Curaçao.
+By merging her mother’s documentary photographs from the 1980s with her own contemporary images, Angelista explores her personal relationship to her ancestral land, Curaçao.
 These assemblages present personal archives as fluid entities constantly reshaped by time, holding stories eclipsed by hegemonic structures rooted in a colonial past.
-Pushed to the margins, allowing them to survive only within personal narratives, Angelista wonders how personal archives and image-making can act as a ritual of remembrance and what value environmental photographs hold in recollecting and reconnecting with their ancestral home.
+Pushed to the margins, allowing them to survive only within personal narratives, Angelista wonders how personal archives and image-making can act as a ritual of remembrance and what value environmental photographs hold in recollecting and reconnecting with her ancestral home.

 Installation pictures by Anne Lakeman